92181/stlviewer/README.md

 Various things that can be done are...
 * Import ASCII and binary STL files, export them separately or together as a binary STL file.
 * Rotate, scale and transform imported STL files, indepently or together.
-* Choose which mesh gets displayed and which will not.
+* Choose which mesh gets displayed and which will not, optimal for an efficient viewing experience.

+# Usage
+Code here WIP

+# Attribution

+grid.